mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

   // Read entire file into a newly created byte array. bytes, err := ioutil.ReadFile("haiku.txt") if err != nil {
-    log.Fatal(err)
+    // TODO: Is it better style to use another function
+    // TODO: that writes an error message and exits
+    // TODO: so the "else" isn't needed? log.Fatal(err)
   } else {
     fmt.Println(string(bytes))
   }
 }
 ```

+To read data a little at a time,
+TODO: Add this part!

 ## Writers